MattiRuiz/utn-ayso-grupo3/README.md

 We are Kevin, Matías, Sofía and Facundo, and we are studying Programming at UTN in Rosario.

-This is a practical activity to apply knowledge we've learned during the assignment Architecture and Operative Systems.
+This is a practical activity to apply knowledge we've learned during the assignment Architecture and Operative Systems in charge of Eng.
+Santucci and Eng.
+Romero.
-You can create a cluster, operate it and modify it.
+With this, you can create a cluster, operate it and modify it.
 Sounds great, right?

 If you want to know how it works, here's a step-by-step guide for you to follow:

+Note: to run this project, we recommend you to have installed Docker, Kubernetes and Minikube.

 FRIENDLY REMINDER: to use the commands or web address, ignore the "" at the beggining and the end of the command/web address.